Giant Tarpon Fishing – Crystal River, Chassahowitzka River and the Homosassa River

 Captain Steve Kilpatrick Withlacoochee River * Crystal River * Homosassa River * Chassahowitzka River * Weeki Wachee River

 Captain John Bazo Crystal River * Homosassa River * Chassahowitzka River * Weeki Wachee River

 Call John Bazo at 352-895-7811 or email at J[email protected]

 Captain Rick Lefiles Withlacoochee River * Crystal River * Homosassa River

 Fly Fishing for Tarpon in the Yucatan

-Finally; if you cannot work in a May or June Homosassa tarpon Trip consider the Yucatan.
+Finally; if you cannot work in a May or June Homosassa River tarpon Trip, consider the Yucatan.
 The season in the Yucatan is all summer long.
-Granted, you will not find the huge tarpon found around Homosassa Florida, but you will find plenty of the smaller (fun) sized fish.
+Granted, you will not find the huge tarpon found around the Homosassa River, but you will find plenty of the smaller (fun) sized fish.

 Your writer, Edward Johnston has visited the Yucatan thirty times in the past twenty-two years and he knows where to find the fish!

 Leisure Time Travel – Your best and most knowledgeable choice for fishing the Caribbean